History of Slot Machines

 Chapter 3: Technological Advances

-The mechanical slots dominated the market for almost 60 years.
-Soon, the first electromechanical slots with automatic payouts got into the market.
-It was the year 1964, and the technology was booming.
+Mechanical slots dominated the market for almost 60 years.
+In 1964, the first electromechanical slots with automatic payouts entered the market.
 Bally created Money Honey, the first slot that used electricity to turn the reels.

-People were skeptical at first; thus, the manufacturer chose to keep the lever in the beginning.
-When people got used to it, the producers abandoned the lever.
-These machines had the capacity to payout up to 500 coins per game.
+People were skeptical at first, so the manufacturer chose to keep the lever initially.
+Once people got used to it, producers abandoned the lever.
+These machines could payout up to 500 coins per game.

 Chapter 4: The First Video Slot and its Popular Appeal

-Fortune Coin Slot MachineFast forward 10 years, and the population was already craving for rapid change.
+Fortune Coin Slot MachineFast forward 10 years, and the population was craving rapid change.
 This was the era when TV gained popularity.
-The screens conquered all homes in developed countries, so it wasn't too weird to replace the slot reels with a TV screen.
-However, video slots were considered a truly bold invention at the time.
-A 19-inch Sony TV set continued serving its days inside the first-ever video slot, the Fortune Coin.
+It wasn't too strange to replace the slot reels with a TV screen.
+However, video slots were considered a bold invention at the time.
+A 19-inch Sony TV set was used in the first-ever video slot, the Fortune Coin.

 When the Nevada State Gaming Commission approved the Fortune Coin for use in the state, it became even more popular with Las Vegas Strip visitors.